-The World Cup of iRacing^M is a key focus of iRacing.com.^M The first World Cup of iRacing^M will begin February, 2, 2009 and conclude February 6, 2010.
-The details for the inaugural World Cup of iRacing^M are below.
+The World Cup of iRacing[TM] is a key focus of iRacing.com.[TM] The first World Cup of iRacing[TM] tournament will begin with the Regional Annual Club Championship Runoffs starting on January 26, 2009 and conclude with the World Cup of iRacing Finals on February 6, 2010.
+The details for the inaugural World Cup of iRacing[TM] are below.